-In addition to the traffic currently, more trips will be added to the network in response to the high level of development planned in the area, the location and size of which are illustrated below.
-Although S106 monies will be used to mitigate this impact, wider measures will be required to support bus priority measures across broader corridors, and hence make bus more attractive for new residents.
+In addition to the traffic currently, more trips will be added to the network in response to the high level of development planned in the area.
+Although \$106 monies will be used to mitigate this impact, wider measures will be required to support bus priority measures across broader corridors, and hence make bus more attractive for new residents.